LoftLabs-Experiments/unofficial-scripts/README.md

 ---

-## 📜 How to Use

-To use a script, navigate to its directory and execute it.
-It is highly recommended to read and understand what each script does before running it on your system.

-**Note**: Some scripts may have specific dependencies.
-Please inspect the script's code for any requirements.

----

 ## 🤝 Contributions

 Contributions to fix bugs or improve these scripts are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your proposed changes.